 ●Macrophages – Macrophages are professional antigen presenting cells derived from circulating monocytes; they present foreign antigens to lymphocytes.
 In HLH, macrophages become activated and secrete excessive amounts of cytokines, ultimately causing severe tissue damage that can lead to organ failure.
 (See "An overview of the innate immune system", section on 'Monocytes and macrophages'.)

 ●Natural killer cells and cytotoxic lymphocytes – Natural killer (NK) cells constitute 10 to 15 percent of lymphocytes.
 NK cells eliminate damaged, stressed, or infected host cells such as macrophages, typically in response to viral infection or malignancy, in an MHC-unrestricted manner.
-(See "An overview of the innate immune system", section on 'Natural killer cells' and "The development of immune cells in the fetus and neonate".)
+(See "The development of immune cells in the fetus and neonate" and "An overview of the innate immune system", section on 'Natural killer cells'.)

 Cytotoxic lymphocytes (CTLs) are activated T lymphocytes that lyse autologous cells such as macrophages bearing foreign antigen associated with Class I histocompatibility proteins.
 Most CTLs express CD8.
 (See "The adaptive cellular immune response", section on 'T cell cytotoxicity'.)